adchi1/react-crashcourse/README.md

 # react-crashcourse
-These are demos to demonstrate my understanding of React Learn
+These are demos to demonstrate my understanding of React Native

 Node Version: v22.17.1